invertase/react-native-firebase/docs/crashlytics/crash-reports.md

-The support for ANR collection is added in the Android Crashlytics version [18.2.4](https://firebase.google.com/support/release-notes/android#crashlytics_v18-2-4) so that your react native application can collect ANR, make sure you are using at least version 13.0.1 of this librar
+The support for ANR collection is added in the Android Crashlytics version [18.2.4](https://firebase.google.com/support/release-notes/android#crashlytics_v18-2-4) so that your react native application can collect ANR, make sure you are using at least version 13.0.1 of this library